-Credit means the unit by which the course work is measured.One credit means one hour of teaching work or one hour of practical work per week.
-Grade Letter is an index to indicate the performance of a student in a particular course (Paper).It is the transformation of actual marks secured by a student in a course/paper.It is indicated by a Grade letter O,A,B, C, D,E. There is a range of marks for each Grade Letter.
-Grade Point is Weight-age allotted to each grade letter depending on the marks awarded in a course/paper CGPA:CGPA means Cumulative Grade Point Average.It will be calculated from 2nd semester onwards.
-SGPA means Semester Grade Point Average.This is calculated for each semester of the programme CGPAx 10will be the overall percentage of the marks obtained by the candidate.calculated for each semester of the program CGPAx10 will be the overall percentage of the marks obtained by the candidate.
+Credit means the unit by which the course work is measured.
+One credit means one hour of teaching work or one hour of practical work per week.

+Grade Letter is an index to indicate the performance of a student in a particular course (Paper).
+It is the transformation of actual marks secured by a student in a course/paper.
+It is indicated by a Grade letter O, A, B, C, D, E. There is a range of marks for each Grade Letter.

+Grade Point is Weightage allotted to each grade letter depending on the marks awarded in a course/paper

+CGPA: CGPA means Cumulative Grade Point Average.
+It will be calculated from 2nd semester onwards.
+SGPA means Semester Grade Point Average.
+This is calculated for each semester of the program CGPAx 10 will be the overall percentage of the marks obtained by the candidate.